 The chart above shows the ten-year interest rate in each EU state as of May 2021, the change from the previous month, and the rate one year prior.
-Four states have a negative interest rate (down from 8 last month and up from 8 last year).
+Four states have a negative interest rate (down from 8 last month and down from 8 last year).

 - The difference (spread) between the state with the lowest long-term interest rate, Luxembourg, and the state with the highest, Romania, is 3.34 percentage points (up from 3.22 last month and down from 5.06 last year).
 Luxembourg had the lowest rate last month and Germany had the lowest rate last year.
 Romania had the highest rate last month and last year.

 - The median long-term interest rate in the 28 EU states is 0.24 (up from 0.16 the previous month and down from 0.31 last year) and the mean 0.59 (up from 0.48 the previous month and down from 0.67 last year).

 - Of the 27 states, 3 saw no change in the long-term interest rate from the previous month, 1 saw the rate decrease, and 23 saw the rate increase.

 - Of the 27 states, 0 saw no change in the long-term interest rate from last year, 13 saw the rate decrease, and 14 saw the rate increase.

 - Data is from May 2020, April 2021, and May 2021.

 - Estonia does not currently issue any sovereign debt that complies with the definition of long-term interest rates for convergence purposes and no suitable proxy indicator has been identified, therefore there is no data available for Estonia.

 - All figures are rounded to the nearest hundredth.